hcl14/LLM_interview_research/README.md

 1. Very good at summarization and general description of what function is doing
 2. Describes possible test cases, sometimes acting as "captain obvious"
 3. Refuses to do detailed "rubber duck" tracing of the program code
-4. Generates visually good looking code using `unittest` library, but makes non-obvious and hard to debug mistakes related to mocking Python `open` function.
+4. Generates visually good looking code using `unittest` library, but makes non-obvious and hard to debug mistakes related to mocking Python `open` function
-5. The logic with a number of IFs from the example above and positional checks for arguments like `if (fields[8] in phone_recorder_tuple or fields[30] in phone_recorder_tuple)` are too hard  for the network to generate the right mock data even with direct guidelines. **In this case, debugging GPT generated code takes the time comparable with writing such tests manually**.
+5. The logic with a number of IFs from the example above and positional checks for arguments like `if (fields[8] in phone_recorder_tuple or fields[30] in phone_recorder_tuple)` are too hard  for the network to understand and generate the right mock data even with direct guidelines. **In this case, debugging GPT generated code takes time comparable with writing such test manually**.
+However, it may probably succeed with writing additional test cases for the existing test function, and I will mention that later.

 In the next paragraph, I make a survey on papers and current approaches to the unit tests generation problem.

 ## Current view on the problem from papers <a name="paragraph3"></a>

-here I want to cite a few of recent papers, creating an overview of the proposed approaches and reach conclusion based on this information and my research with GPT.
+Here I want to cite a few of recent papers, creating an overview of the proposed approaches and reach conclusion based on this information and my research with GPT.

 At first, in my opinion, beside the actual code generation, the task of LLM-based unit testing is closely related to